Material World

 Websites:

-Arundel Nature and Science Centre (ANSC): Photosynthesis: ‘Power of Life’, take a walk through the ANSC forest and see first-hand how the sun is the main source of power which drives all energy.special needs resources:
+Arundel Nature and Science Centre (ANSC): Photosynthesis: ‘Power of Life’, take a walk through the ANSC forest and see first-hand how the sun is the main source of power which drives all energy.Engineering is Elementary

 Now You're Cooking: Designing Solar Ovens Lesson 1, Lesson 3, Lesson 4 prioritized